ddaja15/meetly/README.md

 # Meetly

-A job distribution system
+A job tracking and distribution system.
-Se di